KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 The approximation used to compute the transmission color is implementation dependant.

 The `transmission` value determines how much of the transmission is visible.
-The transmission color is weighted together with the diffuse color: `transmission * f_transmission + (1 - transmission) * f_diffuse`.
+The transmission color is weighted together with the diffuse color: `transmission * f_transmission + (1 - transmission) * f_diffuse = mix(f_transmission, f_diffuse, transmission)`.
 This linear combination is used as the new diffuse color.
-The transmitted color is computed using the specular BRDF distribution for the current material.

-Because the specular BRDF distribution is used to compute the transmitted color similar to computing the reflected color, an effect like etched glass can be achived.

 When an index of refraction is defined, refraction is taken into account when computing the transmitted color.